-With strength training, not only can you recruit more muscle fibres, you can also send that neurological signal for them to contract faster, which is good news for your sprinting.
+With strength training, not only can you recruit more muscle fibers, you can also send that neurological signal for them to contract faster, which is good news for your sprinting.

-Recall the muscle fibre types; when you sprint, there is an order in which these fibres contract, from slow twitch to fast twitch.
+Recall the muscle fiber types; when you sprint, there is an order in which these fibers contract, from slow twitch to fast twitch.

-Another result of our program at A1 Coaching, will be faster recruitment of type II fibres when you sprint.
+Another result of our program at A1 Coaching, will be faster recruitment of type II fibers when you sprint.

 This means that the rate at which you produce force is faster, and to relate this back to the bike, you may only reach the same maximal power in a sprint but you will do so in less time – essentially giving you more snap!

-A taste of the programme I’d advocate –
+A taste of the program I’d advocate –